Pin It!

 3. Finally, add the eggs, sour cream, vanilla extract and pumpkin pie spice and mix on low speed until well combined.
 Scrape down the bowl as needed.

 4. Bake at 350°F for 15-18 minutes.
-The centers of the cheesecake should be slightly giggly.
+The centers of the cheesecake should be slightly jiggly.
 Remove from the oven and cool for about 30 minutes in the pan, then cool compleltly on the counter.
 Transfer to the refrigerate for a minimum of 2 hours prior to serving.
 Keep stored in the refrigerator in an airtight container.
 Add toppings prior to serving.

 For the topping